Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

     > The behavior of the shutter sound can vary depending on the legislation of each country.

--   Release resources
+-   Releasing resources

-    When you have finished working with the camera, you can [release the resources](#releasing_resources).
+    When you have finished working with the camera, you can [release the resources](#releasing-resources).

 The following figure illustrates the camera state changes in normal mode.